jodastephen/railmodel/CR2-SWLondon.md

 From Leatherhead to Green Park
 ------------------------------
-* LHD-WAT changing to CR2 at RAY changing to Victoria at VIC in 45-50m at 4tph
+* LHD-WAT changing to Victoria at VXH in 46-49m at 4tph
-* LHD-WAT changing to Victoria at VXH in 46-49m at 4tph (+0m)
+* LHD-WAT changing to CR2 at RAY changing to Victoria at VIC in 45-51m at 4tph (+1m)
 * LHD-WAT changing to CR2 at CLJ changing to Victoria at VIC in 49-53m at 4tph (+4m)
 * LHD-WAT changing to Jubilee (Northbound) at WAT in 51-54m at 4tph (+5m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to Victoria at VIC in 53-57m at 4tph (+8m)